Pythio railway station: Services

-Between July 2005 and February 2011 the Friendship Express (Dostluk Ekspresi, Εξπρές Φιλίας, Exprés Filías) (an international InterCity train jointly operated by the Turkish State Railways (TCDD) and TrainOSE linking Istanbul's Sirkeci Terminal, Turkey and Thessaloniki, Greece) passed through Pythion, with trains changing locomotives and crew at the station.
+Between July 2005 and February 2011 the Friendship Express, (an international InterCity train jointly operated by the Turkish State Railways (TCDD) and TrainOSE linking Istanbul's Sirkeci station, Turkey and Thessaloniki, Greece) made scheduled stops at passed through Pythio, with trains changing locomotives and crew at the station.

 As of October 2024 all services are run as a rail-replacement bus service.

 Popular culture

 The station can be found in the 1957 novel From Russia With Love, the fifth novel by the English author Ian Fleming:

 Hot coffee from the meagre little buffet at Pithion, (there would be no restaurant car until midday), a painless visit from the Greek customs and passport control, and then the berths were folded away as the train hurried south towards the Gulf of Enez at the head of the Aegean.